logica-web/logica-web.github.io/docs/usrguide/query-engine.md

 ---
 # Query Engines

 Logica is native to the SQL ecosystem; it is designed to compile to SQL and run on data that customers already have in their databases.
-As of January 2025, Logica runs on DuckDB, Google BigQuery, SQLite, and PostgreSQL.
-In this guide, we will be using SQLite, a highly efficient, free database that is omnipresent and part of the Python standard library.
+As of January 2025, Logica runs on [DuckDB](https://duckdb.org/), [Google BigQuery](https://cloud.google.com/bigquery/docs/introduction), SQLite, and PostgreSQL.
+In this guide, we will be using **SQLite**, a highly efficient, free database that is omnipresent and part of the Python standard library.

 To specify that you would like to run your Logica program in SQLite, include the line `@Engine("sqlite");` in your program.
 For example, you could write the following into file `socrates.l` :